CloudCoinConsortium/CloudBank-V1/README.md

 pk (private key) The user's secret info to allow the person to make the check

-action How to send the check: email, (sms maybe others to be supported later)
+action How to send the check: email, url (just show the url), sms (maybe others to be supported later)

 amount amount of CloudCoins to put in stac file